Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-MAIN INGREDIENTS: cream cheese, granulated sugar, vanilla extract, all-purpose flour, ground cinnamon, baking soda, salt, ground nutmeg, unsalted butter, light brown sugar, egg, shredded carrots
+MAIN INGREDIENTS: cream cheese, granulated sugar, vanilla extract, all-purpose flour, baking soda, salt, ground cinnamon, ground nutmeg, ground ginger, unsalted butter (melted and cooled), light brown sugar, egg yolks, shredded carrots, quick-cook oats, chopped pecans, gel food coloring

-TOTAL TIME AND YIELD: 2 hours 33 minutes, yields 12 cookies
+TOTAL TIME AND YIELD: 1 hour 55 minutes to 2 hours 6 minutes, yields 18 large cookies

 Carrot Cake Stuffed Cookies Ingredients